Inside: The cutest DIY Mini Letter Balloons!

-By combining foil and a few of our favorite shades of spray paint, these colorful mini foil balloons are ready for whatever the next party needs.
-Present toppers, drink stirs, a cake topper… the options are pretty limitless when it comes to a handful of DIY mini balloons.
+By combining foil and a few of our favorite shades of spray paint, these colorful mini letter balloons are ready for whatever the next party needs.
+Present toppers, drink stirs, a cake topper… the options are pretty limitless when it comes to a handful of DIY letter balloons.

-To create the drink stirs, forgo the small hole punch in lieu of a wooden skewer.
-Place the skewer inside the bottom of the mini foil balloon before you glue in place for a cocktail stir & drink marker that guests will love.
+To create the mini letter balloon drink stirs, forgo the small hole punch in lieu of a wooden skewer.
+Place the skewer inside the bottom of the mini foil balloon before you glue the mini letter balloons in place for a cocktail stir & drink marker that guests will love.

-To make the mini foil balloons you will need:
+To make the mini letter balloons you will need:

 - Small piece of foil